cloudflare/cloudflare-docs/content/workers/platform/deployments.md

 Deployments are a set of static historical ‘snapshots’ of your Worker.
 They include the code, configuration, and bindings associated with your Worker.
 A change to any of these will trigger a new deployment on Cloudflare’s network.

-Only **one** deployment is active at any time.
-Currently this is the latest deployment.
-The active deployment is accessible via any of your configured custom domains, routes, service bindings, schedules, and your optional `workers.dev` preview.
+Only one deployment is active at any time.
+The active deployment is your latest deployment.
+The active deployment is accessible via any of your configured custom domains, routes, service bindings, schedules, and your `*.workers.dev` subdomain.

-You can view a list of your deployments in the Cloudflare dashboard under the **‘Deployments’** tab within any Worker’s detail view.
+You can view a list of your deployments in the Cloudflare dashboard > **Workers** > **your Worker project** > **Deployments**.
 You can also use the `wrangler deployments` command to list out the most recent deployments.

-### Deployments are triggered by:
+Deployments are triggered by:

-* Changes to a Worker’s bindings, code, or configuration in the Cloudflare dashboard
+* Changes to a Worker’s bindings, code, or configuration in the Cloudflare dashboard.
-* Changes to a Worker’s bindings, code, or configuration in the REST API
+* Changes to a Worker’s bindings, code, or configuration in the REST API.
-* Changes to a Worker’s bindings, code, or configuration in the CLI via [wrangler publish](/workers/wrangler/commands#publish)
+* Changes to a Worker’s bindings, code, or configuration in the CLI via [wrangler publish](/workers/wrangler/commands#publish).

 ## Interacting with Deployments